kbickham/328p-Sensor-Board-Sr-Design-Non-Blocking/README.md

 This uses hardware uart to send structs (eztransfer library) to an esp8266.
 The concept is that you put one sensor read command in each of the switch case "states".
-Then call the function containing this "state ladder" ever loop in the main program, using the regular non blocking approach in arudino IDE: if( millis() - variable  >= timeconstraint >= approach)
+Then call the function containing this "state ladder" every loop in the main program, using the regular non blocking approach in arudino IDE: if( millis() - variable  >= timeconstraint >= approach)
                         { do stuff;